jkpace/RateMyVandyProfessors/README.md

 # Chrome Web Store
 The extension can be downloaded on the Chrome Web Store <a href="https://chrome.google.com/webstore/detail/rate-my-vandy-professors/oaoneifognaiapnemgpeifibjijidpne?hl=en-US">here</a>.
 # Changelog
+* 1.5   - Internal rewrite; removed extra scores in modal, as they are no longer available on RateMyProfessors
 * 1.1.1 - Fixed issue where extension would be inactive on certain URLs
 * 1.1   - Added functionality to see teacher's helpfulness, clarity, and easiness scores
 * 1.0   - Initial launch